Our little saga, or sweeping panorama, depending on your perspective, continues.

 A Sensitive can sense your brain’s decision in the moments before physical action.
 They can see the energy field your body’s electrical activity generates, it appears to them as colors.
-Those colors are clues to your emotional state, how the amygdala and hypothalamus is reacting to the given environment.
+Those colors are clues to your emotional state, how the amygdala and hypothalamus are reacting to the given environment.
 In this way, Sensitives know what you are about to do, and what you are about when you are doing it.
 For instance, are you complying to a request happily, or resentfully?
-Are you telling your partner I love you, and lying?
-Are you telling the Sensitive the truth, or prevaricating or hiding?
+Are you telling your partner I love you and lying?
+Are you telling the Sensitive the truth or prevaricating or hiding?

 These skills are in lots of children.
 Common socialization and so called education beats it out of them.
 Children and dogs read emotional states more accurately than psychiatrists and psychologists, which makes parents nervous, so they dump irrelevancies into the child’s head to distract them.
 Quite quickly, the skill is lost.
-Parents don’t want children who can see though their veil of lies, they want obedient little calculating machines who get high SAT scores.
+Parents don’t want children who can see through their veil of lies, they want obedient little calculating machines who get high SAT scores.
 Look at your own childhood, then at your child, say it isn’t so.

 Chloe is a Sensitive by accident.
 Her Shadow father and her mind-destroyed sister essentially ignored her education.
 There were rules, but only insofar as her work duties.
-They never bothered with religion, so called morality or social conventions.
+They never bothered with religion, so-called morality or social conventions.
 Strangely, they did Chloe a favor while abusing her.
 She came to us virtually blank.
 She knew beating, she knew abuse, but because of the two people involved, she never confused it with love.
 In her mind they weren’t family, just owners of her body.
 Abused children can get lost trying to sort out the alleged love of parents from the violence inflicted on them, it’s dissonant and irresolvable.
 They come to understand love as violence, which helps explain why abused children grow up to be abusive adults.
 Mommy loves me, she says so, she beats me, love means beating.